nectar-cookbooks/daris/README.md

 Recipes
 =======

-* `daris::default` - installs DaRIS into a MediaFlux installation, along with some useful tools recommended by the DaRIS team.
+* `daris::default` - installs DaRIS into a MediaFlux installation, along with some useful tools provided by the DaRIS team.
+* `daris::daris` - installs just DaRIS into a MediaFlux installation.
 * `daris::pvupload` - installs the Bruker upload tool.

 Attributes